bcaffo/MOOCtalk/briansDeansLecture/index.md

 *** =left
 - Jeff's class was listed as one of the top 10 most enrolled Coursera classes
   - Roger's class has since eclipsed it in cumulative enrollment
-- Brian and Roger have run signature track ($49 per student)
+- Brian, Roger, Martin, John have run signature track ($49 per student)
 - Brian's class featured on the front page of the Washington Post
 - Roger interviewed on Anderson Cooper and NPR